DaftMat/hello-world/README.md

 # hello-world
-This repository will contain all the tests and exercices that work and compile properly.
+This repository contains all the tests and exercices that work and compile properly on my machine.

+I will explain each of these programs on here.

 Enjoy !